leonardr/botfriend/README.md

 # Bots that keep a backlog: Boat Names

-Some comedians can come up with original content on the fly, over and over again again.
+Some comedians can come up with original jokes on the fly, over and over again again.
 Others keep a Private Joke File: a list of jokes assembled ahead of time which they can dip into as necessary.